-Farming and final product manufacturing require significant amounts of energy.
+The production of crops requires significant amounts of energy.
 The burning of fossil fuels to produce this energy, as well as the production and use of fertilizers, results in greenhouse gas emissions.
-Growers and final product manufacturers can reduce these impacts by measuring and tracking energy use, performing preventative maintenance on equipment, and replacing inefficient equipment.
-Additionally, growers can implement nutrient management plans and use precision agriculture or low-energy irrigation to reduce this impact.
+Growers and final product manufacturer can reduce these impacts by measuring and tracking energy use, performing preventative maintenance on equipment, and replacing inefficient equipment.
+Additionally, growers can minimize impacts by implementing a nutrient management plan, using precision agriculture, which applies only the amount of fertilizer needed, or low-energy irrigation, and optimizing the size and efficiency of farm vehicles.